alexgaskell10/baseNLP/README.md

 # Sequence-to-sequence

 This section contains base code for training and/or evaluating sequence-to-sequence models.
 These are generally more complex to create and run than the classification case above.
+This code is largely drawn from [the Huggingface seq2seq examples repo](https://github.com/huggingface/transformers/tree/master/examples/seq2seq) (Note: this repo is changed regularly so you may need to align versions to see source).

 - Launch training/fine-tuning with ```python finetune_seq2seq.py```
 - Evaluate on test set: ```python eval_seq2seq.py```